This Queenstown itinerary is authored by Scott and Hayley.

 - Helicopter Glacier Landing – Ridiculously amazing views but with a seatbelt and no need to jump off anything!

 - Wine Tour – Because wine is life and actually, New Zealand makes great Chardonnay and Sav Blancs.
-Not exactly an adventurous activity but perhaps after you fly through the air or plummet off a bridge a nice glass of vino will do you well!
+Not exactly an adventurous activity but perhaps after you fly through the air or plummet off of a bridge a nice glass of vino will do you well!

 Make sure to book activities like these in advance so you can be sure you don’t miss out or mix up a day on your 5 days in Queenstown.
+Whether it’s winter or summer in Queenstown, there’s something to do!

 (Option 1) Day 4 – Day Trip from Queenstown: Drive To Wanaka